awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBSnapshot.Oracle.md

 + `--db-snapshot-identifier` – The name of the DB snapshot\.
 + `--engine-version` – The version to upgrade the snapshot to\.

 You might also need to include the following parameter\.
 The same option group considerations apply when upgrading a DB snapshot as when upgrading a DB instance\.
-For more information, see [Option Group Considerations](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.OGPG.OG)\.
+For more information, see [Option group considerations](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.OGPG.OG)\.
 + `--option-group-name` – The option group for the upgraded DB snapshot\.

 **Example**